Our Staff

 Eubanks received his Bachelor of Science degree in Electrical Engineering from Oklahoma State University (1968) and his Master’s degree in Computer Science from the Naval Postgraduate School (1976) in Monterey, California.
 Eubanks was a commissioned officer in the U.S. Navy, serving in the nuclear submarine force from 1970 to 1979.
 In 2005, Eubanks was elected to the Hall of Fame of the Oklahoma State University Engineering School.
 Eubanks served for ten years on the board of public company Concur Technologies, Inc. (NASDAQ: CNQR).

 Eubanks serves on the board of the Boys and Girls Club of Monterey County, The Panetta Institute of Public Policy, and The Monterey Bay National Marine Sanctuary Foundation.
+He lives in the Carmel area with his wife Ronda.

 Dan Haifley (Secretary)